xlurio/new-languages-studies/8. Unit Tests/Unit Tests.md

 ## Test Suite

-On NUnit framework, you can create a test suite by importing the NUnit.Framework namespace and declaring a class with the [TestFixture] decorator:
+On NUnit framework, you can create a test suite by importing the NUnit.Framework namespace and declaring a class with the [TestFixture] attribute:

 ´´´
 namespace SampleTests